<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2705999009724796&amp;ev=PageView&amp;noscript=1">

 You’ve spent years saving money and planning for retirement, with certain dreams and goals in mind for when the time comes to tap into those resources.
 So how do we plan to help safeguard those assets from this type of volatility in the market?

-We've been using bucket planning to protect our clients’ money since then, and it really can be one of the most protective ways we know of to shield our clients’ portfolios while still having a strategy for accumulation of assets over time.”
+Our CEO, Don Chamberlin, started our company in the early 2000s when the market was down, and one of the main reasons he decided to go the independent route was to better protect his clients from market downturns.
+We've been using time-segmentation, which is also referred to as "bucketing," to protect our clients’ money since then, and it really can be one of the most protective ways we know of to shield our clients’ portfolios while still having a strategy for accumulation of assets over time.

 “This is your income bucket, and what's going to happen is these assets are typically going to be more conservative,” Chamberlin founder and Certified Financial Fiduciary® Don Chamberlin says.
 “Conservative assets wouldn't include things that are super volatile.
 They're going to be something that doesn't necessarily move if the market goes down.”